ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    Issue the following curl commands to query the API server running on the Cloud VSI:

-   - The API server will read content from the {{site.data.keyword.databases-for-postgresql}}.
+   - The API server will read content from the {{site.data.keyword.databases-for-postgresql}} over the private endpoint, there is no content in the database by default, it should return an empty array.
    ```sh
    curl \
    -X POST \